Let's talk about a sin that’s been around for a very long time.

 God loves all people…and gives each of us “second chances” to love like He does.

 Running from God never works.
 And it did not for Jonah.
 God chased him with the wind.
 The prophet tells the sailors that his God is mad at him and promises that if they throw him overboard the storm will stop.
 They do it and a big fish swallows him and three days later spits him out.

 God tells the soggy prophet the same thing He’d told him before: Go to Nineveh!

 In spite of having disdain for the people of Nineveh, Jonah cries “uncle.”
 He gets himself to the capital of the Assyrian Empire, but his attitude smells about as bad as the inside of that big fish he’d been in.
 He delivers an epic five-word Hebrew sermon.

-In English, it was basically, “In forty days, you’ll be destroyed!”
+In English it comes out as six words and basically means, “In forty days, you’ll be destroyed!”

 He certainly does not wax eloquent.
 No mention of what Nineveh has done wrong or how to make it right.
 Not even a mention of God.
 He delivers a minimal amount of information.
 Even so, the presence of God is so thick on this reluctant minister that the whole city—including its cows—repents!
 So, God does not destroy them.

 All’s well that ends well, right?
 Not exactly.
 Jonah is ticked.